rust-lang-ru/book/rustbook-ru/nostarch/chapter05.md

 >   |
 > ```
 >
-> In Chapter 10, we’ll discuss how to fix these errors so you can store
+> In Chapter 10, we’ll discuss how to fix these errors so you can склад
 > references in structs, but for now, we’ll fix errors like these using owned
 > types like `String` instead of references like `&str`.